iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 :::note

-You can easily integrate with your exchange, custody solution, or product.
+You can easily integrate wallet.rs with your exchange, custody solution, or product.

 :::